Old School Shaving with a Double Edge-Razor

 These blades are good for about a week’s worth of shaves and, at about $.50 each, they’re a massive bargain compared to today’s cartridge razor blades.

 Art of Shaving Brush — Even if you don’t change your razor, you should invest in a quality badger hair shaving brush.
 Good badger shaving brushes start at around $35.
 There’s no need to buy an ultra-expensive brush, so buy the cheapest alternative that interests you.
-Using the shaving brush with a regular shaving cream will provide a greater lather, lift the beard, also exfoliate the skin for a better shave.
+Using the shaving brush with regular shaving cream will provide a greater lather, lift the beard, also exfoliate the skin for a better shave.
 There are synthetic, and boar bristle brushes on the market, but go with the badger.
 Badger hair is hollow and holds more water and will produce better lather.

 Geo.
 F. Trumper’s Rose Shaving Cream — Geo F. Trumper has been making shaving creams since 1875 therefore since you have guessed, they have perfected their product.
 Many shave creams have astounding natural scents like lavender, rose, violet, and sandalwood and the scents will make you look forward to shaving in the morning.

 Of all the creams I have tried, my favorites are Geo.
 F. Trumper’s Rose, Truefitt & Hill’s 1805, and Taylor of Old Bond Street’s Lavender.
 You probably won’t see a great deal of difference in performance between these products, so pick the one you think smells best.
 Don’t worry; the fragrance doesn’t linger after you rinse so that you won’t leave smelling like a rose.
 Trust me.
-When you try these product’s, you won’t go back to the canned stuff.
+When you try these products, you won’t go back to the canned stuff.

 Applying the Shaving Cream

-The beauty of the English style shave creams is that a very little goes a long way, especially when used with a shaving brush.
+The beauty of the English-style shave creams is that very little goes a long way, especially when used with a shaving brush.
 To create your lather, wet your shaving brush by submerging it in your sink of hot water.
 Remove the brush and, using the tip of your finger, push a pea-sized amount of cream down in the center of the bristles on your shave brush.
 With your finger still in the brush, give the bristles a little squeeze to set the lather in the brush.
 Splash a bit of hot water on your face and begin working the brush around the area to be shaved using a circular motion.
 Do this for about a minute to create a rich lather, lift the beard, and exfoliate the skin.
 Enjoy the feeling and fragrance and let it relax you.

-The modern multiple blade razors on the market are designed to take off as much hair as possible with one pass.
+The modern multiple-blade razors on the market are designed to take off as much hair as possible with one pass.
 The double-edge razor will take the beard down in stages and will typically require two or three passes.
 On the first pass, you’ll want to shave with the direction your hair grows using short strokes and

 no pressure on the razor.

 Did you notice the bold and italic font there?
 That means it’s important.
 Do not press down on the blade at all.
 Simply let the weight of the razor glide over your skin.
-Putting pressure on a double-edge razor will not necessarily result in a closer shave, but it most certainly will result in razor burn.
+Putting pressure on a double-edge razor will not necessarily result in a closer shave, but it most certainly will result in a razor burn.
 Once you’ve completed your first pass, lather up and complete a second pass not against the grain, but across the grain.
 After the second pass, feel your face.
 If the shave feels close enough, stop there.
 If you require a closer shave, re-lather and shave again against the grain.
 You did notice that part where I said not to apply any pressure to the razor, right?
 One thing to keep in mind is that you’ll probably get a nick or two until you get the hang of it, but don’t let your first day or two discourage you.

 When shaving with a DE razor, the angle is important.
 When you first place the razor to your cheek, the handle should be perpendicular to the floor (when the razor first touches the face, the edge of the head, not the blade, should be in contact with the face).